NickSaw22/sorting-visualizer-fyp/README.md

 4. Radix Sort
 5. Bucket Sort

-# To Run on OS
+# To Run on your OS
-1. Clone git repository
+1. First FORK this repository on your github and then CLONE it using git clone command
 2. run npm install
 3. run npm start